What Types of Veins Does a Microphlebectomy Treat?

-A microphlebectomy is a surgical procedure used to remove a large or medium-sized varicose vein from the patient’s leg.
-It’s an outpatient procedure that the surgeon can perform in her office.
+A Microphlebectomy is a surgical procedure used to remove a large or medium-sized varicose vein from the patient’s leg.
+It’s an outpatient procedure that the Fort Lauderdale vein surgeon can perform in her office.
 Treatment time may vary.
 The procedure is also called phlebectomy, stab avulsion, or ambulatory phlebectomy.

 After bandaging the treatment site, the surgeon may apply a compression dressing or stocking to the leg.
 It may prevent hemorrhaging and complications, and it will reduce discomfort.